 Top Beaches in South Australia

-With the hot summer weather, well and truly here in South Australia, time to start planning visit to the coast to enjoy our stunning beaches.
+With the hot summer weather well and truly here in SA, it's time to start planning a visit to the coast to enjoy our stunning beaches.

-Across South Australia, including Yorke Peninsula, Kangaroo Island and the Limestone Coast there are fantastic beaches, however there are some hidden gems even closer to Adelaide.
+Across South Australia there are fantastic beaches, including Yorke Peninsula, Kangaroo Island and the Limestone Coast, however there are some hidden gems even closer to Adelaide.

 Only 45 minutes from Adelaide, the Fleurieu Peninsula is home to a number of beaches that are family friendly, suitable for the surfing enthusiast and for those that just enjoy being on the coast.

-Here are some of the more popular one that are great for surfing, swimming, water sports, fishing etc.
+Here are some of the more popular one that are great for surfing, swimming, water sports and fishing.

 Maslin Beach is most renowned for its nudist beach and is in fact the first in Australia.
 The picturesque shoreline attracts people for for swimming, boating, fishing and water-sports.